 Wildly popular with Chevrolet truck enthusiasts, the 1967-1972 Chevy C/K series was dubbed the Action Line trucks but are now referred to as the Glamour Pickups.
 Sporting a fresh modern look, the second-generation C/K line of trucks received a redesigned exterior and updated suspension.
 The C/K trucks received a new shape in 1967, sitting lower to the ground for easier access.
 For the exterior, important updates include a double-walled pickup box made of steel and rust-resistant body and sheet metal.
 The C-series two-wheel-drive trucks received an independent coil spring trailing arm for the front suspension.
 In 1971, the trucks were given an egg crate grille and tailgate trim.
 The interior got some upgrades as well, such as increased padding and insulation, carpet, chrome trim, and the option for an AM/FM radio.
 The front drum brakes were ditched for disc brakes, a first for the C/K series.
 Also in 1971, the Cheyenne trim package became available.
 The 1972 Chevy C10 Fleetside is considered by some Chevy enthusiasts to be one of the best-looking Chevrolet trucks ever manufactured.
+If you have one of these popular vintage trucks, check out our selection of 1972 Chevy C10 parts for ways to restore or upgrade it.
 There were eight engine options available for the second-generation C/K trucks.

 1967-1972 Chevy C/K Engine Options

 - 292-cubic inch I6